What is the CHSPE?

 How are the General Educational Development (GED) tests different from the CHSPE?

-To take the GED a person must be eighteen years old or, under certain circumstances, a seventeen-year-old may qualify.
+A person must be eighteen years old to take the GED or, under certain circumstances, a seventeen-year-old may qualify.
 The GED tests measure a student’s knowledge in five content areas including: language arts, reading; language arts, writing; mathematics; science; and social studies.
 The tests are given in English, Spanish, and French throughout the United States and in Canada.
 A High School Equivalency Certificate is issued.
 For more information on the GED, contact your local adult school, community college, or visit the High School Equivalency Tests Web Page.

 How is the California High School Exit Exam different from the CHSPE?